NamespaceAyush/HTTP-WebServer/README.md

 # HTTP-WebServer
 An HTTP WebServer in c++

-A programmer can deploy his/her website/webapps using this server .
+A programmer can deploy his/her website/webapps using this server . you can edit or use this code in whatever way you want main source code for server in TMWP folder

 Template support is also there